 This year ChemSoc presents our Annual Conference On Research in Natural Sciences (ACORNS), which aims to encourage sixth formers to explore the sciences.
 We hope to help students decide whether further study in a science would be the path for them by providing the opportunity to experience a series of mini-lectures presented by academics from our very own Warwick University.
 There will also be the chance to engage and hear from current students and get a snapshot of what life is like at university.

-Get in touch with our events officers to find out how to register.
+Get in touch with us to find out how to register.

 Who organises ACORNS?